 If your development will require the registering of new streets, please see our guidance notes below for 'Naming new streets'.

-- Small Scale Developments - For developments with less than 10 units - Application Form - pdf
+- Small Scale Developments - For developments with less than 10 units - Application Form

-- Sites of 10+ units, all Non-Residential sites and all sites where a New Street Name is required - Application Form - pdf
+- Sites of 10+ units, all Non-Residential sites and all sites where a New Street Name is required - Application Form

 How we name new streets

-When new developments require street names, developers should consider street names which are sympathetic to the area and allow for local input into the scheme.
+When new developments need street names, developers should consider street names which are sympathetic to the area and allow for local input into the scheme.
 We maintain a list of potential street names which would be considered suitable for future allocation in each village in the district.

 Who does the council inform of new addresses?

-Upon completion of an application for an official address, we currently supply a copy to the following organisations:-
+We supply a copy to the following organisations:-

 - Land Registry